Use for unlocking software downloads and updates of the registered software.

 Corruption should be prevented in the future.
 Of course, if it was caused by another reason, such as instabilities in the power network, only a good stabilized backup power source and backing up your configuration may help.

-Yes, Calibration Bracketing is supported directly in Clarity since version 3.0.
+Yes, Calibration Bracketing is supported directly in Clarity.

 The bracketing in calibration is a technique when samples in a long sequence run are evaluated to standards immediately preceding and immediately following the respective samples.
 It is used to compensate for the instability of detector response during the run for example, typical for electrochemical detectors.